 Command in text: A command after the text is executed only when I1 1234 Ax TEXT <command/> the device is connected.
 (Here COMMAND is carried out when input x is opened when the unit is connected.) + W1 1234 Ax <command/> TEXT Commands placed in front of the text are executed even if the device is disconnected.
 (Here COMMAND is carried out when input x is opened when the device is connected as well as when it is disconnected.
-Examples: Sands the current GSM signal strength when 1234 A1 <ok> SIGNALSTYRKE</ok> input 1 is opened.
-Command precedes the alarm text and is performed both when the device is connected and disconnected.
+Examples: Sends the status of inputs with text when input 1 is I1 1234 Al <ma> ALARM</ma> opened. + Command precedes the alarm text and is performed both when the device is connected and disconnected.
+W1

 1234 A1 GENTAG <tp 0001="" t=""></tp> Sends the alarm 'repeat' when input 1 is opened (A1), and set the timer to send status every quarter of an hour (< TP T 0001>).
 The command is placed after the text and is therefore performed only when the device is connected.
-1234 L1 STOP REPEAT <tp></tp> Stops the alert with the message 'STOP REPEAT' when input 1 closes (L1), and deletes the timer settings ( <tp>).
-Thereby sending the status is stopped.
-Is only performed when the device is connected.</tp>
+1234 L1 STOP GENTAG <tp></tp> Stops the alert with the message 'STOP REPEAT' when input 1 closes (L1), and deletes the timer settings (<tp>).
+Thereby sending the status is stopped.Is only performed when the device is connected.</tp>